ShuxinD/temperature-children_mhd-casexover/README.md

 #### study population

-Medicaid enrollees up to 18 years old with major despressive disorders hospitalizations
+Medicaid enrollees up to 18 years old with mental health disorders hospitalizations from 2000 to 2012.

 Subgroup analysis restricts to 12-18 years old.